CU-ESIIL/HYR-SENSE/docs/resources/code-of-conduct.md

-# HYR-SENSE Code of Conduct and Respectful Inclusive Collaboration Guidelines
+# Code of Conduct and Respectful Inclusive Collaboration Guidelines

 The Environmental Data Science Innovation & Inclusion Lab (ESIIL) and the NASA-ESIIL HYR-SENSE team are committed to building, maintaining, and fostering an inclusive, kind, collaborative, and diverse transdisciplinary environmental data science community, whose members feel welcome, supported, and safe to contribute ideas and knowledge.